 On her way to her granny’s house, Red kept on thinking about FriendsBook.
 She thought it would be so easy to make new friends without actually having to meet and talk to someone.
 In the evening when she returned back home, she hurried to her room and turned on her computer.

 She made an account on FriendsBook.
-She filled up details like her name, her age, email address, and her interests.
+She filled in details like her name, age, email address, and interests.
 She also uploaded a photo of hers from her last family trip as her profile picture.
 She was very excited about her new account.

 Soon they started talking every day in the evening.
-He would ask her a lot of questions like, “How was your day Red?”
+He would ask her many questions like, “How was your day Red?”

 “It was good, what about you?”
 Red asked.

 “Talking to you makes my day good,” Jack said.

 Red blushed a little and replied, “How sweet of you to say that!”